 Analytics and Improvement

-This section, as the name suggest, identifies the metrics that will allow the client to judge the performance and progress of your efforts on a month to month basis.
+This section, as the name suggests, identifies the metrics that will allow the client to judge the performance and progress of your efforts on a month to month basis.
 This will allow for both the client and the agency to have visibility on what’s working and what’s not.
 Committing to this data lets the client have some sense of control over the overall proceedings and makes them feel ‘in charge’.
 It also allows for the important aspect of transparency.

 Much more than a basic outline of how much time the entire project will take, the timeline contains information on the sequence and timing of the tasks that you will be performing throughout the contract’s duration.
 Things to include here are items like the name of the task, the person responsible, start and end dates etc…